nextsnake/nextcore/docs/events.rst

 HTTPClient dispatcher
 ---------------------
-Can be found on :attr:`HTTPClient.dispatcher <nextcore.http.HTTPClient.dispatcher>`.
+Can be found on :attr:`HTTPClient.dispatcher <http.HTTPClient.dispatcher>`.

 The event name is a :class:`str` representing the event name.